 the consummation of which will ere long be witnessed.
 The third candle is unity in freedom which will surely come to pass.
 The fourth candle is unity in religion which is the corner-stone of the foundation itself, and which, by the power of God, will be revealed in all its splendour.
 The fifth candle is the unity of nations—a unity which in this century will be securely established, causing all the peoples of the world to regard themselves as citizens of one common fatherland.
 The sixth candle is unity of races, making of all that dwell on earth peoples and kindreds of one race.
 The seventh candle is unity of language, i.e., the choice of a universal tongue in which all peoples will be instructed and converse.
 Each and every one of these will inevitably come to pass, inasmuch as the power of the Kingdom of God will aid and assist in their realization.”

-Over sixty years ago, in His Tablet to Queen Victoria, Bahá’u’lláh, addressing “the concourse of the rulers of the earth,” revealed the following:
+Over sixty years ago, in His Tablet to Queen Victoria, Bahá’u’lláh, addressing “the concourse of the rulers of the earth”, revealed the following:

 “Take ye counsel together, and let your concern be only for that which profiteth mankind and bettereth the condition thereof ….
 Regard the world as the human body which, though created whole and perfect, has been afflicted, through divers causes, with grave ills and maladies.
 Not for one day did it rest, nay its sicknesses waxed more severe, as it fell under the treatment of unskilled physicians who have spurred on the steed of their worldly desires and have erred